What is a voluntary administration?

 - a court application to put the company in liquidation can’t be commenced, and

-- a creditor holding a personal guarantee from the company’s director or other person can’t act under the personal guarantee without the court’s consent
+- a creditor holding a personal guarantee from the company’s director or another person can’t act under the personal guarantee without the court’s consent

 Mobile: 0404 544 919